2013 Zanzibar acid attack

-On 7 August 2013, two men on motorcycles threw acid on two 18-year-old British volunteer teachers, Katie Gee and Kirstie Trup, near Stone Town, Zanzibar, Tanzania.
+On 7 August 2013, two men on motorcycles threw acid on 18-year-old British volunteer teachers Katie Gee and Kirstie Trup near Stone Town, Zanzibar, Tanzania.

 Background

 Katie Gee and Kirstie Trup are from Hampstead, London.
 They were volunteering at a local school in Zanzibar.

 Prior incidents

 In November 2012, Sheik Fadhil Soraga was the victim of an acid attack.

 In February, a Roman Catholic priest was shot to death and a church was burned down.
 In the past, another priest was shot and wounded and other churches were also burned.

 According to a close friend of the two, a Muslim woman struck Ms. Trup in the face for singing in public during Ramadan.